blumenthal/ubx_robotscenegraph/docker/README.md

   docker build -t sherpa-wm .
 ```

-   or by using the Dockerfile form the repository:
+   or by using the Dockerfile from the repository:

 ```
   docker build -t sherpa-wm https://raw.githubusercontent.com/blumenthal/ubx_robotscenegraph/master/docker/Dockerfile